Comparing emission- and absorption-based gas-phase metallicities in GRB host galaxies at $z=2-4$ using JWST: Results

-For the four host galaxies in our sample with stellar mass estimates, the \citet{mng+08} and \citet{mcm+09} MZRs predict metallicities that are on average $\sim 0.1$~dex larger than the \Rtwothree\ and LMC23 metallicities computed in section~\ref{ssec:Zem}, and $\sim 0.2$~dex larger than the \Rthree\ measured metallicities.
-The largest discrepancy is in the $z=3-4$ MZR, and if we only consider those host galaxies at $z=2-3$, the predicted and measured metallicities are consistent within 0.05~dex for the $\hat{R}$ LMC23 metallicities, and within 0.1~dex for the NOX22 diagnostics.
-This is consistent with the good agreement observed between the sample of $z=1-2$ BAT6 host galaxies and the \citet{mng+08} MZR found in \citet{pvs+19}.
+For the five host galaxies in our sample with stellar mass estimates, the \citet{mng+08} and \citet{mcm+09} MZRs predict metallicities that are on average within $\sim 0.2$~dex of the NOX22 and LMC23 metallicities computed in section~\ref{ssec:Zem}.
+The largest discrepancy is in the $z=3-4$ MZR, and if we only consider those host galaxies at $z=2-3$, the predicted and measured metallicities are consistent within 0.01~dex for the $\hat{R}$ LMC23 metallicities, and within 0.1~dex for the NOX22 diagnostics.
 GRB host galaxies have also been found to agree well with the fundamental metallicity relation (FMR) \citep{msc+11,pvs+19}, which adds a SFR-dependency to the MZR \citep[FMR;][]{mcm+10}.
-To check this with our sample of GRB hosts with $M_\star$ estimates, we use our \ha-based SFRs to determine the metallicity predicted by the FMR, but we find that this increases the disagreement between the expected and measured emission line metallicities, with the FMR predicting metallicities that are on average $\sim 0.3$~dex larger than we measure using strong emission line diagnostics.
-The greatest discrepancy is with the host galaxy of GRB~090323, which is the highest redshift host galaxy in our sample ($z=3.57$).
-However, without this host galaxy, the host galaxy emission line metallicities are still $\sim 0.2$~dex larger than expected from the FMR.
+To check this with our sample of GRB hosts with $M_\star$ estimates, we use our \ha-based SFRs to determine the metallicity predicted by the FMR, but we find that this increases the disagreement between the expected and measured emission line metallicities, with the FMR predicting metallicities that are on average $\sim 0.4$~dex larger than we measure using strong emission line diagnostics.
 A larger sample of host galaxies and a more consistent approach in measuring $M_\star$ is required to investigate further where GRB host galaxies lie in high-$z$ MZR and FMR relations.